What is confidential computing?

-Microsoft Azure helps you minimize your attack surface to gain stronger data protection.
+Azure helps you minimize your attack surface to gain stronger data protection.
 Azure already offers many tools to safeguard data at rest through models such as client-side encryption and server-side encryption.
 Additionally, Azure offers mechanisms to encrypt data in transit through secure protocols like TLS and HTTPS.
 This page introduces a third leg of data encryption - the encryption of data in use.

 Confidential computing is an industry term defined by the Confidential Computing Consortium (CCC) - a foundation dedicated to defining and accelerating the adoption of confidential computing.
-The CCC defines Confidential computing as the protection of data in use by performing computations in a hardware-based Trusted Execution Environment (TEE).
+The CCC defines confidential computing as: The protection of data in use by performing computations in a hardware-based Trusted Execution Environment (TEE).